Staten Island: Golf

 Staten Island has four golf courses.
 La Tourette, Silver Lake, and South Shore are public, while Richmond County Country Club is the only private country club in New York City.
 The New York City Amateur is conducted annually at La Tourette Golf Course by the Staten Island Golf Association.

-By some estimates, Staten Island has been the site of nearly a dozen golf courses.
+By some estimates, Staten Island has been home to nearly a dozen golf courses.